Tampa's WestShore Plaza reopens

 “We are inspired by the resilience of our community and look forward to safely welcoming back our guests, said Larry Scollo, general manager at WestShore Plaza.
 “We will continue to work with local, state and federal agencies to do all we can in order to contribute to the containment, treatment and prevention of COVID-19.”

-For more information about WestShore Plaza and its response to the COVID-19 pandemic, please follow @WestShorePlaza.
+For more information about WestShore Plaza and its response to the COVID-19 pandemic, follow @WestShorePlaza.

 Post a comment as